Dave Cash (DJ): Professional radio career: 1966–1979

+In 1970, Cash wrote and performed The Dave Cash Radio Program, a 26-part sitcom/music show produced at HTV and sold to the ITV network, NBC, and stations across Europe.
+Guests included Sammy Davis Jr., Richard Harris and Terry-Thomas.
+It was on this show that he met his third wife, actress Monica Evans, with whom he had two children.

 In 1973, Cash started working at Capital Radio as production manager and presenter.
 He stayed at Capital for 21 years, reprising the Kenny & Cash Show, hosting a lunchtime quiz competition "Cash on Delivery" (COD) and the weekend programmes for Capital Gold.
 After the success of his best selling first novel The Rating Game, he left Capital in 1994 to concentrate on his writing.

-Cash latterly worked for the BBC, broadcasting his weekend shows on Saturday (vintage charts from the years 1965-1984) and Sunday nights (country and rock and roll) to BBC Radio Kent, BBC Sussex, BBC Surrey, BBC Radio Solent, BBC Radio Berkshire and BBC Radio Oxford.